Close

 Car accidents are serious, dangerous, and scary events that happen far too frequently.
 It is statistically likely that, if you were involved in a car accident, it was caused by one driver’s negligent behavior behind the wheel, such as tailgating, not using turn signals, texting while driving, speeding, or driving under the influence.

 In these situations, you may be able to file a lawsuit against the party responsible for causing the accident, but only if you can demonstrate that you suffered serious injury.
 Otherwise, you may be left having to make do with what you can get from your own insurance company.
+Our dedicated team can help you determine how your accident happened, who is responsible, and what your damages might be worth.

 Common Causes of Car Accidents in Albany